 Any development in the floodplain requires a flood hazard area permit, according to the Unified Land Development Code Ch.
 406. If you need a flood zone determination, contact Alachua County Public Works at 352-337-6140, or the City of Gainesville Public Works at 352-334-5069.
-Permits will need to be applied for through the Citizenserve program.

-Personnel from the city and county are prepared to make site visits, to assist property owners with flooding, past drainage and storm sewer problems, historical flooding problems, and repetitive flood loss areas and to address any site- specific flooding concerns within the community.
-This service is provided at no charge for Building permits.
+Personnel from the city and county are prepared to make site visits, to assist property owners with flooding, past drainage and storm sewer problems, historical flooding problems, and repetitive flood loss areas and to address any site-specific flooding concerns within the community.
+This service is provided at no-charge for Building permits.
 Apply for a preapplication screening at the Building Department.
-This process includes verifying natural floodplain functions and environmental resources from the County's Environmental Protection Department.
+This process includes verifying natural floodplain functions and environmental resources from County's Environmental Protection Department.

-If you need to locate a FEMA elevation certification (for a home built during Alachua County or suspect that illegal floodplain development is occurring, call the Alachua County Building and Zoning Department at 352-374-5244, or the City of Gainesville Building Inspection Department at 352-334-5050.
+If you need a FEMA elevation certification or suspect that illegal floodplain development is occurring, call the Alachua County Building and Zoning Department at 352-374-5244, or the City of Gainesville Building Inspection Department at 352-334-5050.